Norris Cole: Grand Rapids Gold (2022–2023)

 On November 4, 2022, Cole was named to the opening-night roster for the Grand Rapids Gold.
 On January 27, 2023, the Gold waived Cole.

 Al Ahly (2023)

 In August 2023, Cole signed with the Egyptian champions Al Ahly.
 He played in the 2023 FIBA Intercontinental Cup with the Reds, and made his debut on 21 September when he contributed 13 points and 9 assists in Al Ahly's win over the NBA G League Ignite.
 The Al Ahly win was the first ever by an African club in the competition's history.

 NBA G League Ignite (2023–2024)

 In September 2023, following his performance with Al Ahly, Cole joined Ohud Medina of the Saudi Basketball League, but didn't play for them.
 On November 30, he signed with the NBA G League Ignite.

-Osos de Manatí (2024–present)
+Osos de Manatí (2024–2025)

 On April 23, 2024, Cole signed with the Osos de Manatí of the Baloncesto Superior Nacional.

+Coaching career

+On October 20, 2025, Cole was named head girls' basketball coach at Trinity High School in Shiremanstown, Pennsylvania.
+He was not retained at the conclusion of the 2025–26 season.